 Menu Function Time Current time in hours (h) and minutes (min).
 Journey duration This indicates the hours (h) and minutes (min) since the ignition was switched on.
 Current fuel consumption The current fuel consumption display operates throughout the journey, in litres/100 km; and with the engine running and the vehicle stopped, in litres/hour.
 Average fuel consumption After turning on the ignition, average fuel consumption in litres/100 km will be shown after travelling approximately 100 metres.
 Otherwise horizontal lines are displayed.
 The value shown is updated approximately every 5 seconds.
-Operating range Approximate distance in km that can still be travelled with the fuel remaining in the tank, assuming the same style of driving is maintained.
+Distance to empty (the distance you can travel with the remaining fuel) Approximate distance in km that can still be travelled with the fuel remaining in the tank, assuming the same style of driving is maintained.
 This is calculated using the current fuel consumption.

 Menu Function Distance covered Distance travelled, after ignition is switched on, in km.
 Average speed After starting the ignition, the average speed will be shown after a distance of approximately 100 metres has been travelled.
 Otherwise horizontal lines are displayed.
 The value shown is updated approximately every 5 seconds.
 Digital display of speed Current speed displayed digitally.
 Liquid coolant temper- ature digital display Digital display of the current temperature of the engine liquid coolant.
-Warning at km/h If the stored speed is exceeded (between 30 - 250 km/h , or $18 - 155 \text{ mph}$), an audible warning is given together with a visual warning.
+Warning at km/h If the stored speed is exceeded (between 30-250 km/h, or 18-155 mph), an audible warning is given together with a visual warning.